EvgenyTernovoy/StickyNotes/README.md

 By following this approach we would have less coupling and more cohesion.

 For clarity, the files are divided into layers, but a more efficient way is to divide them by features.

+Feel free to leave a comment about architecture at [issues](https://github.com/EvgenyTernovoy/StickyNotes/issues)